Click-through to read the latest edition of this article: Top digital marketing trends and predictions for 2024.

 However, businesses cannot press pause on 2023 planning to wait and see how things will unfold.
 To continue to grow — and survive — business leaders need to put strategies in place now.
 And marketing has a major role to play.

-To help your business find clarity amidst uncertainty and move forward with confidence, I asked Google leaders to share their top marketing trends for 2023.
+To help your business find clarity amidst uncertainty and move forward with confidence, I asked Google leaders to share their top marketing trends and predictions for 2023.
 I hope their insights will help guide you as we head into the new year.

 More inclusive media planning